 You will be required to write papers on selected topics.
-You will be given the opportunity to submit one draft of your first paper which will be returned with comments, and a final version that will be graded.
-All other papers will only be submitted in final draft form.
+You will be given the opportunity to submit a first draft of the first assigned paper which will be returned with comments, and a final version that will be graded.
 The papers are to be submitted electronically to BLACKBOARD.
 Papers should be approximately 5 pages long, double-spaced, font 12pt, Times New Roman.
 You are to be very careful about following basic grammatical rules (at a minimum use grammar and spell check) when writing the paper.
 The first class session of the semester will be dedicated to explaining the requirements of this course.
-We will particularly focus on laying out the expectations for your written assignments and a review of the principles of oil and gas accounting from accounting I.
+We will particularly focus on laying out the expectations for your written assignments.